Hoya Summer High School Sessions are full, but our Pre-College Online Program is wide open. Study anywhere, anytime, at your own pace.

 With the creation of a new world order after World War II, the United States came to be the indisputable leader of the so-called Free World.
 However, over the past several years, new forces in global and domestic politics have called into question the role of America in a changing world.
+This has especially been the case in the COVID-19 world.
 What will be the future of American leadership?
 What will happen to the Atlantic Alliance?
-Will other great powers—like Russia and China—will the possible void?
-What will be the future of American ideas, such as democracy and freedom?
+Will other great powers—like Russia and China—fill the possible void?
+What will be the future of American ideals, such as democracy and freedom?

 The Washington & the World Academy will take you on an engaging journey where you’ll explore the role of the U.S. in the world and develop a broader perspective of how the changing dynamics may affect American leadership on a global level.
 Under the leadership of faculty from Georgetown’s renowned Walsh School of Foreign Service, you’ll gain a deeper understanding of the U.S. foreign policy process, examine the existing and emerging challenges confronting the U.S., and learn how you can become involved in the field of global affairs.